Our products are proudly manufactured in Canada and are a product of Canada.

 The War Can be Won

-Your gut has been through a war and your army of beneficial bacteria are dead, leaving the landscape of your intestinal walls stripped naked and bare.
-If left in this fractured state, the enemy, Salmonella and other pathogenic bacteria, can quickly move in and populate the now empty land.
-The lack of folate (B9) and aromatic amino acids in your system will leave you weak and vulnerable.
+If your gut microbiome has been disrupted by glyphosate, many of the beneficial bacteria are dead.
+If left in this fractured state, pathogenic bacteria can quickly move in and populate your gut.
+The lack of folate (B9) and aromatic amino acids in your system can also leave you weak and vulnerable.
 Vitamin B9 (folate) helps form red and white blood cells and is also necessary for the production of DNA.
 Without adequate supplies of natural folate you'll be susceptible to anemia, infections and low cellular energy.
-Deficiencies in the aromatic amino acids phenylalanine, tyrosine, and tryptophan can lead to depression and sleep deprivation.
+Deficiencies in the amino acids phenylalanine, tyrosine and tryptophan can lead to depression and sleep deprivation.

 Your strategy need not be complex or complicated.
 Become familiar with the various types of fermented foods available at your neighborhood health food store or choose to make your own.
 A small bowl of yogurt in the morning or a glass of milk kefir is simple and easy.
 Sauerkraut in your sandwich at lunch time, washed down with some homemade water kefir or kombucha is always yummy.
 Some fermented kimchi or pickles with your dinner will complete your meal.
 If you want to go the extra mile, you can also supplement your diet with probiotics purchased from your local natural health store.